artlogic/jscn/README.md

 * Comments!
 * Multi-line strings.
 * The dialect should be forgiving enough to parse any JSON document with an object as a root element.
-* Ability to deal with more data types later on.
+* Ability to deal with more data types at a later date.

 Changes from JSON
 -----------------